blinkgestalten/fablab-map/README.md

-# WorkAdventure Map Starter Kit
+# FabLab Munich Map for Open Hardware Meetup

-This is a starter kit to help you build your own map for [WorkAdventure](https://workadventu.re).
+This is a map for Open Hardware Meetup at Munich FabLab

-To understand how to use this starter kit, follow the tutorial at [https://workadventu.re/map-building](https://workadventu.re/map-building).